When logos look alike

 Intention?

-Thanks for your insight.
-I have had an issue with one particular client, where the idea I arrived at had been trademarked by London Council (no getting around that one).
+Sean, I’ve had an issue with one client where the idea I arrived at had been trademarked by London Council.
 Back to the drawing board it was.

-There have been many times I’ve needed to educate clients about trends, and how following them can leave your logo dated and tired.
+Tracey, there have been many times I’ve needed to educate about trends, and how following them can leave a design looking dated.

-At least you caught the Blackberry similarity before you finished (or had you?).
-Thanks for commenting.
+Peter C., at least you caught the Blackberry similarity before you finished (or had you?).

-Those are good examples.
+Bob, good examples.
 I’ll add a few more to the post.
-Cheers.

 Nice find, Nick.
 Thanks for letting us know about it.